 Almodovar Hotel – Bistro Bardot – For those who like it fancy, a reader tipped me off that their breakfast is pretty stellar.
 It’s an all veggie/vegan hotel, see the “Where to Stay” section above!

 Kopps (Linienstr.
-94, Mitte) – My favorite brunch in Berlin currently and they have it Saturday AND Sunday.
+94, Mitte) – My favorite brunch in Berlin currently and they have it Saturday AND Sunday, vegan Berlin must for your brunch needs.
 Make sure to make a reservation!
 It’s €12 for all-you-can-eat, but they have the best spread and tons of hot food too, including American pancakes with cherry sauce and rotating casseroles, etc. that sometimes include cheesy potato bakes, yum!
 They also put out lots of salads, fancy little desserts, breads and spreads, including a vegan cheese slices and veg cold cuts platter.
 Love it.
 My only pet peeve is I asked for tap water once and they told me no “because they have to pay for water too”.
 I was about to spend about €20 euros there, but I can’t have a glass of tap water for free?
 Seems a bit stingy and cheap.
 I got my water myself from the bathroom sink.
 Their brunch is really great though, so I hope it was just that waitress being a jerk or something.

 Pele Mele (Innstraße 26, Neukölln) – My second favorite brunch also held on Saturday and Sunday.
 It costs €13.50 for all-you-can-eat and everything is also organic.
 Cute space too, normally a cafe and co-working space.
 They also do bagel sandwiches when it’s not brunch time and I had an amazing vegan and gluten-free cake there once.